 This is your awareness skill.
 You can improve this here: mindfulness meditation.

-If you were them (not you in their shoes but you as them in their shoes) understand how you would be doing the same thing.
+If you were them (not you in their shoes but you as them in their shoes) understand why you would be doing the same thing.

 3. Think good thoughts toward them.